-Beachgrass grows best in cool weather and therefore typically gets its best start when planted from mid-November through mid-April (but not when the ground is frozen).
+In Massachusetts, the best time to plant beachgrass is from mid-November through early spring (but not when the ground is frozen).
 In areas exposed to strong wind or waves, it is best to plant beachgrass in the early spring to reduce the likelihood that it will be washed or blown away in winter storms.
 Since shorebirds start arriving in the spring to establish territories and conduct courtship and nesting activities, a MESA permit may be required that specifies certain conditions for the project, such as planting beachgrass before April 1 to protect breeding and nesting activities.
 Additional time-of-year restrictions may be required to protect nesting habitat of protected turtles.
 See CZM’s Coastal Landscaping in Massachusetts - Do You Need a Permit? page for more information.
 Beachgrass should not be planted in the dry summer months when it is unlikely to become successfully established.

 Location, Location, Location